 The issue lies in numerous applications and software components that compromise smartphone security and methodology.

 Last April, the AP revealed that the concerned individuals have been planning a tradeoff between invading privacy and controlling disease outbreaks using apps.
 Tech watchdogs and civil liberty groups have advised about these contact tracing apps.
 They say that companies and governments should not access personal information.

 - Weaken the spread of COVID-19 and lower the number of infected people

-- Alert various public services and contacts about the infections at specific areas
+- Alert various public services and contacts about the infections in specific areas

 - Provide information for more effective diagnosis, treatment, and epidemiology

-Techwire’s May 2020 report revealed that Diveplane and its partners can ensure all individuals that their
+Techwire’s May 2020 report revealed that Diveplane and its partners could ensure all individuals that their

 information is safe and accurate.

 Remember that only artificially manufactured data can be used moving forward after the data collection and processing.
 This assures that the new information cannot be turned into its original form.
-People just need to trust the companies who assure them that their privacy is, indeed, safe and secure.
+People need to trust companies that assure them that their privacy is safe and secure.
 Do you?